lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 #### Phase Polynomials and Pauli Gadgets

-A particularly convenient global representation of many quantum computations is as products of Pauli exponentials, also known as Pauli "Gadgets" @Cowtan2019.
+A particularly convenient global representation of many quantum circuits is as products of Pauli exponentials, also known as Pauli "Gadgets" @Cowtan2019.
 These unitaries are of the form
 $$U = \prod_{s \in P} exp(i \alpha_s \cdot s)$$